dgleich/metismex/README.md

 by [John Gilbert](http://www.cs.ucsb.edu/~gilbert/) and [Shanghua Teng](http://www-bcf.usc.edu/~shanghua/).

-This code has been modified to work with the latest version of Metis.
+This code has been modified to work with the latest version of Metis (5.0.2 as if 2012-05-22).
 All functions except for one (NodeBisect) currently work.